dtinth/qr/README.md

 # qr.spacet.me

 A popup QR code scanner that can be easily integrated into a web app.
-Powered by [@zxing/browser](https://www.npmjs.com/package/@zxing/browser).
+Powered by [@zxing/browser](https://www.npmjs.com/package/@zxing/browser) and browser’s built-in [BarcodeDetector API](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector) (if available).
+Both detectors are used to maximize the chance of successful scanning.

 **Try it in your JavaScript console.** Copy the following code and paste it into your browser's console.